seanfisk/combootcha/README.md

 ## Executing the setup

+Before doing anything, it is important to set up Time Machine.
+Select a free partition on an external hard drive and add it to Time Machine.
+I don't think the partition needs to be erased and reformatted — I think Time Machine will do this automatically.
+Add the disk and run a backup before going farther.

-First, install either Xcode or Command Line Tools.
+Next, install either Xcode or Command Line Tools.
 For Homebrew, Python, Ruby, and normal C++ compiles, we can get along with just the Command Line Tools.
 However, to compile Mac applications using Qt, we need the full Xcode installation.

 If using Command Line Tools, run `xcode-select --install`.
 If using Xcode, open the Mac App Store and install Xcode from there.